tom5610/staffrosterdisplay/README.md

 	aws apigateway get-rest-apis
 	```
 * Surely, if your on-prem connects to the VPC, you can run the test command on the a on-prem host.

+## Notes
+* The running environment is at my MacBook Pro and the test script is running on EC2 Amazon Linux instance.

 ## Reference Link